-The learner's responsibilities will require them to comply with organisational policy and procedures for the preparation activities undertaken, and to report any problems with those activities to the relevant authority.
-The learner will be expected to work with a minimum of supervision, taking responsibility for their own actions and for the quality and accuracy of the work that they produce.
+The learner's responsibilities will require them to comply with organisational policy and procedures for the material selection and preparation activities undertaken, and to report any problems with the activities, materials, components or equipment that they cannot personally resolve, or are outside their permitted authority, to the relevant people.
+The learner will be expected to work with a minimum of supervision, taking personal responsibility for their own actions and for the quality and accuracy of the work that they carry out.

-The learner's knowledge will provide a good understanding of their work, and will provide an informed approach to applying the equipment preparation procedures.
-The learner will understand the equipment used and the preparations required, in adequate depth to provide a sound basis for carrying out the activities to the required specification.
+The learner's knowledge will provide a good understanding of their work, and will provide an informed approach to applying material selection and preparation procedures prior to electrical assembly activities.
+The learner will be expected to know about specific material characteristics, in sufficient depth to determine if the materials are suitable for the intended application.